Chymyst/chymyst-core/docs/chymyst07.md

 ### Refactoring into a function

 Consider what is required in order to refactor this functionality into a reusable library function.
-We would like to have a library function call such as `make_all_done()` that creates the `all_done()` molecule for us.
+We would like to have a function call such as `make_all_done()` that creates the `all_done()` molecule for us.

-The library function `make_all_done()` will need to declare a new reaction site.
+The function `make_all_done()` will need to declare a new reaction site.
 The `done()` molecule is an input molecule at the new reaction site.
-Therefore, this molecule cannot be already defined before we perform the library call.
+Therefore, this molecule cannot be already defined before we perform the call to `make_all_done()`.

-We see that the result of the library call `make_all_done()` must be the creation of _two_ new molecules: a new `done()` molecule and a new `all_done()` molecule.
+We see that the result of the call `make_all_done()` must be the creation of _two_ new molecules: a new `done()` molecule and a new `all_done()` molecule.

-The user of the library will then need to make sure that every job emits the `done()` molecule at the end of the job.
-The user can then arrange for all the jobs to start (in whatever way necessary).
+The user will then need to make sure that every job emits the `done()` molecule at the end of the job, and arrange for all the jobs to start (in whatever way necessary).
 When it becomes necessary to wait until the completion of all jobs, the user code will simply emit the `all_done()` blocking molecule and wait until it returns.

-Refactoring an inline piece of chemistry into a reusable library function is generally done in two steps:
+Refactoring an inline piece of chemistry into a reusablefunction is generally done in two steps:

 - declare the same molecules and reactions as in the previous code, but now everything is within the scope of a function
-- the function should then return just the new molecule emitters that the library user will need to use, but no other molecule emitters
+- the function should then return just the new molecule emitters that the user will need to call, but no other molecule emitters

 Here is the result of this procedure for our previous code: